What is the Video Chat Project?

 Who can participate?

-- Parents and grandparents of children five or younger who live in the United States or Canada can participate in this study.
+- Parents and grandparents of children born in 2020 who live in the United States or Canada can participate in this study.
+A partnered pair has to participate in this study together–a parent of an infant and any grandparent of that infant.

 What is the purpose of this study?

-- We are interested in learning more about the videochat habits between children and their grandparents.
+- We are interested in learning more about the video chat habits between infants and their grandparents.
 We hope to better understand how relationships young children make over video chat transfer to in-person relationships.
 Additionally, we hope to identify gaps that exist in internet and technology accessibility and education that prevent meaningful virtual grandparent and grandchild interactions.

 What happens with the results?